goravel/docs/the-basics/validation.md

 }
 ```

+> Note that since `form` passed values ​​are of `string` type by default, all fields in request should also be of `string` type, otherwise please use `JSON` to pass values.

 ### Authorizing Form Requests

 The form request class also contains an `Authorize` method.
 Within this method, you may determine if the authenticated user actually has the authority to update a given resource.
 For example, you may determine if a user actually owns a blog comment they are attempting to update.
-Most likely, you will interact with your [authorization gates and policies](../digging-deeper/authorization.md) within this method:
+Most likely, you will interact with your [authorization gates and policies](../security/authorization.md) within this method:

 ```go
 func (r *StorePostRequest) Authorize(ctx http.Context) error {